JulianAdamek/london_cc/codeofconduct.md

 - Be kind to others.
 Do not insult or put down other attendees.

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.
-Attendees violating these rules may be asked to leave the event at the sole discretion of the organizers without a refund of any charge.
+Attendees violating these rules may be excluded from the event at the sole discretion of the organisers.

-Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to (contact details).
+Any participant who wishes to report a violation of this policy is asked to contact the organisers by e-mail to julian.adamek@uzh.ch.